-Treasure Island is the best Las Vegas Strip casino for blackjack.
-Players will find $10 games with great rules.
+Treasure Island is another great Las Vegas Strip casino for blackjack.
+Players will find $10 games with great rules at Treasure Island.
 The shoe games offer surrender, re-split aces, and double down after splitting.
 These tables start at $10.
 Double deck starts at $15.
 Those tables allow double down after splitting.
-These low limit games hit a soft 17.
+These low limit games hit soft 17.

-Players willing to move up to $50 can move to the high limit salon.
+Players willing to bet $50 can move to the high limit salon.
 They will get a shoe game with double down after splitting, re-split aces, and surrender.
 The high limit double deck starts at $50 and allows double down after splitting.
 The dealer stands on all 17’s at both games.
 The high limit salon is only open on weekend nights.

-Sahara spreads good $15 blackjack dealt from a shoe.
+Sahara spreads good $15 3:2 blackjack.
 Players can double down on any two cards and after splitting in the blackjack pit at Sahara.
 The dealer hits soft 17.
-This game is offered in the high limit salon for $100 where the dealer stands on all 17’s.
+This game is offered in the high limit salon for $50 where the dealer stands on all 17’s.
 This game adds surrender and re-split aces to the rules.

 Best Downtown Las Vegas Blackjack

 El Cortez offers the best blackjack game in downtown Las Vegas.
 It is a single deck that pays 3:2 on a blackjack.
 Players can double down on any two cards and the dealer hits soft 17.
-The minimum bet is usually $5 or $10.
+The minimum bet is usually $10.
 Be careful in this game as the pit bosses will sweat large action or bet spreads.
 El Cortez also has $10 double deck and six-deck games for $10.
 These tables allow double down before and after splitting.

 Best Las Vegas Locals Blackjack

 The competition in the off-strip blackjack market is fierce.
-Players will be able to find shoe games that start at $5 or $10 where double down after splitting and surrender at are allowed at Rampart, Aliante Casino, Arizona Charlie’s and all Boyd and Station casinos.
+Players will be able to find shoe games that start at $5 where double down after splitting, surrender and re-split aces are allowed at Cannery and Ellis Island.

 Station Casinos properties offer double deck blackjack where players can double down after splitting.
 It is $5 at Boulder Station and Santa Fe Station and $10 at the others.
-M Resort offers the same game.
+M Resort offers the same game with a $15 minimum.
 The dealer hits soft 17.
 Suncoast, The Orleans, Gold Coast, South Point and Silverton also spread this game.
 The minimum bet is usually $10 at these tables.
 A $5 version of this game is dealt at Jerry’s Nugget.